 Unpaid carers of people living with dementia play a vital role in the lives of people living with dementia yet receive insufficient recognition within the social care system and are not adequately supported with their role or maintaining their own wellbeing.
 There are approximately 1.8m people providing some form of care and support for people with dementia in England.
 In Wales, there are approximately 310,000 unpaid carers.
 There are over 290,000 people providing some form of unpaid care for a sick or disabled family member or friend in Northern Ireland.

 Unpaid carers provide a huge amount of care to people with dementia.
 They are estimated to provide care to a value of £12.2bn in England, £770m in Wales and £360m in Northern Ireland.
 In total, unpaid carers of people with dementia provide care to a value of £14.6bn a year across the UK, which is projected to increase to £35.7bn by 2040.

-Calling for better recognition and support for unpaid carers, with ringfenced investment to increase access to dementia-specific breaks and support for carers with training and their own wellbeing.
+- We are also calling for ringfenced investment to increase access to dementia-specific breaks and support for carers with training and to support their own wellbeing.

 Support for carers

 Learn more about how a carer for a person with dementia can get a care assessment.